mjishnu/alt-app-installer/README.md

 # Alt App Installer

-A Program To  Download And Install microsoft Store Apps
+A program to  download and install microsoft store apps

 # Features